 If you are in the tradition of removing painter's tape while the paint job is still wet, consider the problems that this creates:

-- Removal when wet creates mess.
+- Removal when wet creates a mess.
 When pulling down painter's tape, you are dealing with multiple yards of paint-laden tape, which inevitably will touch your nice, clean walls or floors.
 Removing a mass of tape laden with wet paint without creating a mess is very difficult.

 - Seepage.
 The instant you remove the tape, wet paint may seep into your formerly taped-off area.
-By keeping tape in place until the paint has dried, seepage is effectively stopped until the paint can dry.
+By keeping the tape in place until the paint has dried, seepage is effectively stopped until the paint can dry.

 Many products will be specified as "14-day" removal.
 The tape can be removed at any point during this time without leaving behind a sticky residue.
 If left in place longer than this, you run the risk of adhesive residues being left behind on the woodwork or walls.

 When removing the painter's tape, the proper procedure is to begin and one end and pull the strip of paint back on itself in a steady, slow motion at a 45-degree angle to the painted surface.
 The sharp edge of the tape cuts through the dried paint overlap, leaving you with a crisp, sharp painted edge.

 In the rare case that the tape tears or fails to pull away, a sharp utility knife or X-Acto blade can be used to slice the paint and remove the tape.